 I have always been confident in the work my hands were able to do.
 As a child I took apart clocks and mechanical toys.
 I wanted to know what made things work.
 I wasn’t so interested in putting them back together again, I just wanted to understand what caused things to do things that they did.
 That little habit got me into a lot of trouble the day I tried to take the refrigerator apart.

-In 1983, I got my very first car, a 1966 Mustang.
+In 1980, I got my very first car, a 1974 maroon with blag ragtop Chevy Impala.
+We all have to start somewhere.
+It was boat.
+It was my learning car.
+I learned to drive.
+I learned how cars and engines worked.
+I learned to do minor repairs.
+Then I moved on to my dream car, a 1966 Mustang.
 It was beautiful car to look at.
-It was black lacquer coupe with brilliant chrome.
+It was 7 layers of black and clear lacquer with brilliant chrome.
 The interior of the car needed some work.
-It didn't matter to my brother-in-law that I was a girl; he went out and purchased me a starter mechanics tool set.
+It didn’t matter to my brother-in-law that I was a girl; he went out and purchased me a starter mechanics tool set.
 Every spare moment I could find, I was out in the garage taking the car apart until it was just a beautiful shell.
 There were pieces of the car everywhere.
 Every time I would get paid I would go pick up one of those parts and take it down to my friend at the local auto shop and he would order a brand part for me.
 It took months but soon the car had a brand new dashboard, new black rug, new seat covers, new radio and speakers and all-new interior chrome.
 I will never forget how it felt to ride in that car.
-It was an attention getter and attracted a lot of stares.
+It was an attention-getter and attracted a lot of stares.
 I loved talking about the car to people and I was very proud that I had done all the work myself.
 It was the same feeling I got when I looked at my first carvings.
-It wasn't about how good they were or how anybody else would look at them, it was the fact that I had made them myself with my own two hands.
+It wasn’t about how good they were or how anybody else would look at them, it was the fact that I had made them myself with my own two hands.
 I think most of us experienced that feeling when we carved our first carving.
 But wood carving is about more than just using your hands.
 We have to use our eyes and our minds.
 The one thing that I truly love about wood carving besides the feel and smell of the wood itself is the contemplation that is part of each carving.
 Most of us carve alone with no audience.
 I personally prefer carving in the small hours of the night.
 It is quiet enough to hear myself think.
 There is no one needing anything from me and there are no distractions.
 I think for me, carving is a private meditation.

 I like the fact that I was self-taught but if I had any advice to give to a new carver I think the first thing I would tell you is to take a beginner carving class.
 There are so many things that I did not know when I attempted my first carvings.
 The months it took me, in the beginning, to learn the basics of carving could have been learned in one lesson.
 If I were to teach a class my first lesson would start with a safety talk.
 Perhaps I wouldn’t have put a chisel through my palm had I had someone to show me the proper way to hold my tools.
 I would tell you to pay attention to where your body is when you were carving, pay attention to the direction the tool is being pushed in and to make sure that no part of you is in the path of that tool, particularly the hand that is not holding the tool.
 I would tell you to keep some Band-Aids nearby because no matter how careful you are, you will eventually cut yourself.
 I would tell you to clamp your work to your worktable so that you could hold your tool with two hands, one to push and one to guide and pull back a bit, so that your tool never slips.
 I would tell you to keep super glue nearby because it is useful to glue cuts closed.
 I would teach you about your tools.
 I would teach you how to tell a good tool from a bad tool.
 I would go over basic sharpening techniques and I would teach you the cuts each tool is capable of making.
 I would also make sure that the first class would include doing a beginner carving that would be able to be finished by the end of the class, likely a simple relief carving.
 I think it is important to that an aspiring artist goes away with a sense of pride and accomplishment.